brentley/ecsworkshop/content/_index.md

 To get started, please ensure the [prerequisites](/prerequisites.html) are met.

-{{% notice info %}}The Prerequisites take about 15 minutes to set up.
+{{% notice info %}}
+The Prerequisites take about 15 minutes to set up.
 Please start now, and we will begin the presentation after.
 {{% /notice %}}